Structed/godot-playfab/addons/godot-playfab/docs/Logins/login-steam.md

 ## Example using **GodotSteam**

-Given that the example is a bit long, a dedicated page as been created for it and can be find [here](/docs/user/Logins/login-steam-godotsteam.md)
+Given that the example is a bit long, a dedicated page as been created for it and can be found [here](login-steam-godotsteam.md)